-A heat sink works by moving heat away from a critical component.
-This is done in four basic steps:
+A heat sink moves heat away from a component in four basic steps:

-- The source generates heat: This source may be any system that creates heat and requires the removal of said heat to function accordingly, such as mechanical, electrical, chemical, nuclear, solar, and friction.
+- The source generates heat: This source is any system that creates heat and requires it to be removed to function.

-- Heat transfers away from the source: In direct heat sink-contact applications, heat moves into the heat sink and away from the source via natural conduction.
-The heat sink material's thermal conductivity directly impacts this process.
-That is why high thermal conductivity materials such as copper and aluminum are extremely common in the construction of heat sinks.
+- Heat transfers away from the source: Heat moves into the heat sink and away from the source via natural conduction, which is directly impacted by the heat sink material's thermal conductivity.
+This is made possible due to high-thermal conductivity materials such as copper and aluminum in the heat sink.

-- Heat distributes throughout the heat sinks: Heat will naturally travel through the heat sink via natural conduction moving across the thermal gradient from a high-temperature to a low-temperature environment.
-This ultimately means that the heat sink's thermal profile will not be consistent.
-As a result, heat sinks will often be hotter towards the source and cooler towards the sink's extremities.
+- Heat distributes throughout the heat sinks: Heat naturally travels throughout the heat sink via natural conduction, moving across the thermal gradient from a high-temperature to a low-temperature environment.
+This means that heat sinks will usually be hotter towards the source and cooler towards the sink's extremities.

 - Heat moves away from the heat sink: This process relies on the heat sink's temperature gradient and its working fluid--most commonly air or a non-electrically-conductive liquid.

-- The working fluid passes across the surface of the warm heat sink and utilizes thermal diffusion and convection to remove heat away from the surface and into the surrounding environment.
+- The working fluid passes across the surface of the warm heat sink, using thermal diffusion and convection to move heat away from the surface and into the surrounding environment.

-- This stage relies on, yet again, a temperature gradient to remove heat from the heat sink.
-Therefore, if the surrounding temperature is not cooler than the heat sink, no convection and subsequent heat removal will occur.
+- This relies on a temperature gradient, so no convection and subsequent heat removal will occur if the surrounding temperature is not cooler than the heat sink.

-- This stage is also where the total surface area of the heat sink becomes most advantageous.
-A large surface area provides an increased area for thermal diffusion and convection to occur.
+- The total surface area of the heat sink becomes beneficial, as a large surface area provides an increased area for thermal diffusion and convection to occur.

 Source: researchgate.net .
 A heat sinks moves heat away from a critical component.
 This is done in four basic steps: the source generating heat, transferring heat away from the source, heat distributing through the heat sink, and heat moving away from the heat sink.